 Most of us equate food security with supporting community gardens and urban farms.
 But there is a vast cornucopia of nourishing free food already growing abundantly in our parks, neighborhoods and backyards—right now.
 Food that could be meaningfully and significantly supplementing the dietary needs of community residents and families—vitally enhancing food security.

-The Eating: Wild Community Supported Initiative (EWSCI) is composed of a coalition of wild food educators, wild food artisans, and chefs, ethnobotanists, ecologists and environmentalists, food security organizations and wild food enthusiasts.
-The EWSCI has two prongs, a) developing resources for wild food community education and b) forming partnerships between foragers, community groups promoting food security and local government, parks and urban farms.
+The Eating: Wild Community Supported Initiative (EWSCI) is seeking to form a coalition of wild food educators, wild food artisans, and chefs, ethnobotanists, ecologists and environmentalists, food security organizations and wild food enthusiasts to a) develop resources for wild food community education and b) form partnerships between foragers, community groups promoting food security and local government, parks and urban farms.

 Our mission is to give wild foods a place at our tables and a place of their own in our emerging local food systems, the “agri-hood” of community gardens, urban farms, boulevard gardens and food forests, that enable community residents and families in their local environments to feed and nourish themselves.